PayPal’s Embedded Finance Vision: Michelle Gill reveals how cash flow lending is reshaping SMB access to capital

 The BNPL industry is still in its early days in the US.
 Heck notes that BNPL accounts for only about 2% of total payments and 5% of e-commerce transactions in the US.
 These numbers are significantly higher in markets like Australia and Europe.
 “There’s a lot of upside left,” he says.

-Exclusive retail partnerships are becoming less common as merchants prioritize offering multiple payment options.
+He also shared how exclusive retail partnerships are becoming less common as merchants prioritize offering multiple payment options.
 “Optionality for the consumer is what matters.
 Retailers want to optimize checkout by giving customers payment methods that work for them,” Heck notes.

-The Future of Buy Now, Pay Later & Cash Flow Management
+The Future of Buy Now, Pay Later & cash flow management

 Looking ahead, Heck sees BNPL continuing to evolve with better cash flow management tools.
 Zip is working on “Pay in Z,” a more flexible model that adjusts repayment terms based on a consumer’s unique financial situation.
 “We’re striving for personalization at scale,” he says.